Frequently Asked Questions

 What is a Greenfingers Garden?

-For full details about what a Greenfingers garden entails please click here.
+For full details about what a Greenfingers garden is please click here.

 Why are gardens at children’s hospices important?

 A Greenfingers garden gives children who use spend time in hospices, along with their families and carers, the chance to spend time outdoors, enjoying the natural environment and benefiting from fresh air.
 Our gardens often serve as a place for children and families to spend time together away from the bedside, and a safe and protective space in which they can relax and have fun.
 The gardens can also be used for therapeutic purposes, allowing treatment and therapy to be administered in a natural environment.